Carols In The Closet

 And my kids, in awe, respond like they’ve just heard a robot say their names.
 “Whoa… that’s coooool.”

-There we sat among Erik’s wardrobe, looking up at his shirts and leaning back on his pants, pushing his shoes around and staring at each other.
+There we sat among Erik’s wardrobe, looking up at his shirts and leaning back on his collection of pants, pushing his shoes around and staring at each other.
 Lightening cracked, thunder boomed, the tornado spun closer, and the troops got snacky.

 The men slowly stood from their awkward positions, claimed they’d be right back, and the women tilted their heads in disbelief.
 Much to our chagrin, they hustled down the hall, through the family room, to the abandoned table, grabbed slices of pizza, a fried pie and lonely wine, and returned like this: